partiql/partiql-ir-generator/README.md

 ##### Named Elements

 There are two types of records.
 Record data types and record sum variants.
-Records are similar to products however their fields are explicitly named and their s-expression representation is different.
+Records are similar to products however their fields are explicitly and uniquely named and they have a different s-expression representation.

 Records are most useful when more than ~4 elements are needed and when some number of them are optional (as is the case with the PartiQL AST's `select` node).

-The generated `IonElement` transformer for a record allows the named elements of a record to appear in any order, but will always renders them in the same order as specified in the product or variant definition.
+The generated `IonElement` transformer for a record allows the named elements of a record to appear in any order, but will always render them in the same order as specified in the product or variant definition.
 Furthermore, instead of using Ion `null` values to indicate that an element has not been specified, unspecified elements are simply not rendered in the `IonElement` representation.